Are you running out of Apple iCloud storage and looking to upgrade it? Are you having a hard time choosing a pricing plan for it?

 What is iCloud?

 iCloud is an official cloud computing solution launched by Apple Computer way back in 2011.
 The service provides cloud storage for phones, tablets, and computers.
-With iCloud storage you can store images, videos, music, and data and sync them with other iOS-enabled devices.
+With Apple iCloud storage you can store images, videos, music, and data and sync them with other iOS-enabled devices.

 You can access your data and files from Mac, Windows PC, and mobile iOS devices and keep the files secure and updated across every device.
 Apple iCloud also allows you to create new folders and files through iCloud empowered apps.
 These files will sync across all of the devices.